mapbox/stickler/README.md

 Type: `Array<string>`.

 Glob-array of files that should be ignored by both linting and formatting.
-(Replaces the need for .eslintignore, .prettierignore, .remarkignore, etc.)
+(Replaces the need for `.eslintignore`, `.prettierignore`, `.remarkignore`, etc.)

 Everything in .gitignore is automatically ignored.
 Also, the following globs are automatically ignored: